back Back To Blog

 Some popular and fiber-rich legumes include black beans, chickpeas, lentils, peas, and kidney beans.

 We can’t underestimate how important fiber is in our diet, especially if our goals include better heart health and improved body composition.
 Subscribing to a healthy meal prep delivery service can help set you up for better success in improving your nutrition intake, especially when it comes to fiber.
-Check out My Healthy Penguin if you’re looking for a local Los Angeles meal prep delivery service that puts the emphasis on healthy eating.
+Check out My Healthy Penguin if you’re looking for a local San Diego or Los Angeles meal prep delivery service that puts the emphasis on healthy eating.